ordinarythings/ordinarythings.github.io/_posts/2019-02-28-Purity-Menadechem.md

 I look around her apartment.
 Except for the olive couch, and the almost-made bed I can glimpse through an ajar door, her bland furniture typical of college campuses is covered with black leather-bound books.
 The yellow light of a cheap lamp reflects off the golden Hebrew letters on each spine.

+After, she looks at me and I wonder if it's the first time.
 “Were you comfortable with everything tonight?” she asks before passing out, “ I mean, was everything consensual for you?
 I know we were both a little drunk.”
 That's a new one.
 De-briefing is my favourite part, and this is a good one.
 “Where have you been all my life?”
 It builds me up.
 Isn’t that why we do it?
 One text to fulfill a fantasy, to be an object by choice, for once, and let someone use you for their desire.

 I wonder how people did it before the smartphone.
 Before a right-swipe could mean the difference between a night alone, or one pretending to love a stranger until, like turning off a hot shower, the urge to go home overtakes, and I leave her sleeping, looking back with a smile that is almost intimate, and close the door behind me.